Swordbird: Plot

-The story begins with Turnatt, an evil tyrant hawk and lord of Fortress Glooming, watching the construction of his fortress.
-Farther in the forest of Stone-Run are two tribes: the Bluewingle tribe of the blue jays and the Sunrise tribe of the cardinals, which are at war with each other, each accusing the other of stealing their eggs and food, not knowing that this is actually the work of Turnatt.
+The story starts with Turnatt, an evil tyrant hawk and lord of Fortress Glooming, watching the construction of his fortress.
+Further in the forest of Stone-Run are two tribes: the Bluewingle tribe of the blue jays and the Sunrise tribe of the cardinals, which are both at war, each accusing the other of stealing their eggs and food, not knowing that this is actually the work of Turnatt.

 A member of the Bluewingle tribe, a female blue jay named Aska, meets a robin named Miltin, a slave at Fortress Glooming, who warns her of Turnatt.
 Aska leaves and tells the two tribes of Turnatt.

 The groups make amends in time for the Bright Moon Festival, during which the Flying Willowleaf Theater arrive and help celebrate by telling the legend of Swordbird, a giant dove-like bird of peace with magical powers.
 The celebration is cut short when a group of Turnatt's soldiers attack, attempting to capture and enslave the two tribes and the members of the Flying Willowleaf Theater.

-The tribes manage to defeat the soldiers and decide to summon Swordbird, thinking that he is the only one with the power to defeat Turnatt, using his Leasorn Sword.
-The only problem is that Swordbird can only be sumonned by a song and one of the Leasorn Gems, which are said to be crystallized tears of the Great Spirit.
+The tribes manage to thwart the soldiers and decide to summon Swordbird, thinking that he is the only one with the power to defeat Turnatt, using his Leasorn Sword.
+The sole problem is that Swordbird can only be summoned by a song and one of the Leasorn Gems, which are said to be crystallized tears of the Great Spirit.
 There are only seven Leasorn Gems in the world, with an eighth one in Swordbird's blade.
 All hope seems lost until a recently escaped Miltin tells them that his tribe has one of the Leasorn Gems.
 The tribes decide to send Aska and Miltin over the White Cap Mountains to reach Miltin's home, the Waterthorn tribe.